docker-library/docs/ghost/content.md

 -	**Configuration ships with the image.** `config.production.json` is a file baked into the image instead of being generated at build time by Ghost-CLI.
 It sets the same defaults, minus the Ghost-CLI-only `process` key, and every value remains overridable via `__` environment variables.

--	**Smaller runtime image.** The build is multi-stage: the final image is plain `debian:bookworm-slim` (or `alpine:3.23`) with Node.js and a pruned Ghost install copied in, so build toolchains, package manager caches, TypeScript sources and vendored C/C++ are not shipped.
+-	**Smaller runtime image.** The build doesn't include Ghost-CLI and ships a pruned Ghost install, so build toolchains, package manager caches, TypeScript sources and vendored C/C++ are not shipped.

 ## Production mode